Viirj Kan Research Scientist & Artist

 Working at the intersection of materials, robotics, biotechnology, and chemistry, Viirj Kan develops interfaces that connect humans to a broad range of systems.
-She has innovated on a range of pioneering interfaces including wearable displays, programmable foods, smart tattoos, molecular I/O, and shape displays.
-Skilled at designing human-centered user experiences with state-of-the-art technology, her publications in the field of Human-Computer Interaction has received a Best Paper Award at the ACM Conference on Human Factors in Computing Systems (CHI), a Golden Mouse Award at CHI, and an Honorable Mention Award at the International Symposium on Wearable Computers (ISWC).
+She has innovated on a range of pioneering interfaces from wearable displays to IoT devices, smart tattoos, programmable foods, biointerfaces, and shape displays.
+Her publications in the field of Human-Computer Interaction has received a Best Paper Award at the ACM Conference on Human Factors in Computing Systems (CHI), a Golden Mouse Award at CHI, and Honorable Mention Awards at the International Symposium on Wearable Computers (ISWC) and Fast Company Innovation by Design.
 A committed advocate in the DIY and open-source movement, she engages in efforts to increase access of scientific and technological tools to underrepresented social groups.

-Viirj is an alumni of the MIT Media Lab in the Mediated Matter Group.
-Prior to joining MIT, Viirj conducted human-robot interaction research at NASA Jet Propulsion Laboratory.
-She holds a Master of Science from the Massachusetts Institute of Technology and a Bachelor of Science from the Art Center College of Design.
-Her work has been featured on Popular Mechanics, TED, Vice, MIT News, Fast Company, CNN, Forbes, and the Museum of Fine Arts Boston.
+Viirj holds a Master of Science from the Massachusetts Institute of Technology from the MIT Media Lab in the Mediated Matter group led by Prof. Neri Oxman and a Bachelor of Science from the Art Center College of Design.
+Prior to MIT, Viirj conducted human-robot interaction research at NASA Jet Propulsion Laboratory.
+Her work has been featured on Popular Mechanics, TED, Vice, SXSW, Ars Electronica, Fast Company, CNN, Forbes, MIT News, and Museum of Fine Arts Boston.